 Thrive Marketing Professional lets you know that the list of remote target groups is refreshing.

 When the refresh is complete, Thrive Marketing Professional notes the data and time of the last refresh.

 If there is an issue with the connection to your integration database, Thrive Marketing Professional will display a message:

-Because the connection failed, the refresh also failed and your remote target groups were not updated because the data were inaccessible.
+Because the connection failed, the refresh also failed and your remote target groups were not updated because the data was inaccessible.

 NOTE: If you experience connection issues, create a case for assistance.